gapolicylabs/learning-mode/README.md

 ## Introduction

-This repository contains learning mode data for public schools in Georgia during school year 2020-21.
+This repository contains monthly learning mode data for public schools in Georgia during school year 2020-21.
 The data were originally collected to administer Pandemic-EBT (P-EBT) benefits to eligible Georgia students and families.
+The source of the learning mode data are the school districts and public charter schools in Georgia.
+No systematic attempt was made to verify the learning mode data submitted by the districts.

 ## Learning Mode Survey